 Each Myofibril can also be broken down into functional repeating segments along it’s length.
 These are called Sarcomeres.
 It is these segments the cause the muscle shortening seen during concentric contractions as the filaments slide over each other.

-Please visit the sliding filament theory of muscle contraction page for more information!
+Read more one sliding filament theory of muscle contraction page for more information!